Born March 31, 2016

 Velvet is a beautiful girl entrusted to me by Heru Abyssinians.
 She was born on April 18, 2016.
 Velvet is TICA and CFA registered and comes from traditional Abyssinian lines.
 The professional photo is by Helmi Flick Cat Photography when Velvet was a kitten.

-She is one of our new queens and is due to be bred to Lionel when she is one year old in April 2017.
+She is one of our new queens and is being bred to Lionel now that she is one year old.

 The picture at right is me with Velvet at a CFA show in late January 2017.
 I have also shown Velvet in TICA shows, where she is now a Champion.